lordblendi/design-toolbox-default-css/index.md

 ## Usage
 ### Jekyll
- Add [this file](https://github.com/tenforce/design-toolbox-default-css/blob/master/_includes/default-css.html) to the another Jekyll project to include files from this project.
+  Add [this file for css](https://github.com/tenforce/design-toolbox-default-css/blob/master/import/default-css.html) and  [this file for js](https://github.com/tenforce/design-toolbox-default-css/blob/master/import/default-js.html)  to the other Jekyll project to include files from this project.

 ### Other technologies